akto-api-security/Documentation/traffic-connections/traffic-data-sources/aws-ecs.md

     When the ECS cluster is a EC2 instances cluster, we will create a task definition for the mirror-api-logging container and run the task as a daemonset. **If you have done the previous step, skip this one.** <figure><img src="../../.gitbook/assets/ecs-ec2-1.png" alt="Cluster configuration"><figcaption><p>Cluster configuration</p></figcaption></figure>

     1. We will create a new task definition with launch type as EC2 instances, network mode host and the container details as follows.
 You can directly create a new task definition using the JSON given below.
 You can also refer the screenshots attached.
+Please replace the `AKTO_MONGO_IP` and `AKTO_KAFKA_IP` variables, as obtained from [step 1](#adding-akto-traffic-collector).

         ```bash
         {